vishysank/console-log-atom/README.md

 # console-log package

-console-log is a simple helper function that makes logging and debugging easy.
+console-log is a simple  and smart helper function that makes logging and debugging easy.
+Some basic features:
+* Generates a console.log with identifier if text/variable is selected, and empty console.log if no text text is selected
+* Generates a console.log with text/variable within a JSON.stringify method.
+* If selected text is the variable being defined to create an object, places console.log after object has been created to prevent any code breaks.
+*

 ## Demo
 ![console-log Demo](https://raw.githubusercontent.com/vishysank/console-log-atom/master/assets/console-log-demo-2.gif)